biswajitpain/gitter/README.md

 1.  `gitter` will automatically stage all your current changes (`git add .`).
 2. It will then generate a diff of these staged changes.
-3. You will be prompted to enter a brief, high-level description of your changes.
-This serves as a hint for the commit message generation.
+3. An AI-generated commit message (if an LLM is configured) or a simple default will be presented as a suggestion.
+This suggestion will *always* include detailed file change statistics (lines and characters changed), with `/dev/null` paths explicitly filtered out.
-4.  `gitter` will then generate a more detailed commit message based on the diff and your input.
-If an LLM is configured, it will attempt to use it; otherwise, it will use a structured template.
+4. You can accept the suggested message (by pressing Enter) or provide your own message.
-5. The generated message will be displayed, and you'll be asked to confirm it.
+5. The final commit message will be displayed, and you'll be asked to confirm it.
 6. If you confirm (`y`), the changes will be committed with the generated message.
 7. If you cancel (`n`), the commit will be aborted, and you'll be given the option to unstage your changes.